yashaka/selene/README.md

 [see CHANGELOG.md](https://github.com/yashaka/selene/blob/master/CHANGELOG.md)

 ## Contributing

+Before implementing your ideas, it is recommended first to create a corresponding issue and discuss the plan to be approved;) Also consider first to help with issues marked with help_needed label ;)

 1. Add a "feature request" Issue to this project.
 2. Discuss its need and possible implementation.
 And once approved...